JesseZhuang/SystemDesign/DDIA/ch03.storage.retrieval/notes.md

 LSM-trees can be compressed better, and thus often produce smaller files on disk than B-trees.
 B-tree storage engines leave some disk space unused due to fragmentation: when a page is split or when a row cannot fit into an existing page, some space in a page remains unused.
 Since LSM-trees are not page-oriented and periodically rewrite SSTables to remove fragmentation, they have lower storage overheads, especially when using leveled compaction.

-On many SSDs, the firmware internally uses a log-structured algorithm to turn random writes into sequential writes on the underlying storage chips, so the impact of the storage engine’s write pattern is less pronounced [19].
+On many SSDs, the firmware internally uses a log-structured algorithm to turn random writes into sequential writes on the underlying storage chips, so the impact of the storage engine's write pattern is less pronounced [19].
 However, lower write amplification and reduced fragmentation are still advantageous on SSDs: representing data more compactly allows more read and write requests within the available I/O bandwidth.

 1. lower write amplification
-1. wear out SSD slower
+2. wear out SSD slower
-1. more writes in write-heavy app
+3. more writes in write-heavy app
-1. sequential writes
+4. sequential writes
-1. higher write throughput
+5. higher write throughput
-1. lower storage overhead especially with leveled compaction
+6. lower storage overhead especially with leveled compaction

 #### 3.1.4.2 Downsides of LSM-trees